 Hence, herein lies the central contradiction that drives the Brexit dynamic.
 At an economic level Brexit only ‘makes sense’ if one regards the European economic model as overly ‘burdensome’ and characterised by excessive regulation.
 According to this belief, once released from these regulatory shackles, the consequent free market utopia would enable the unbridled pursuit of individual wealth, and society as a whole would be better off.
 This is the world view that underpins the writings of economist Patrick Minford and others of a libertarian persuasion.
 Indeed, many in this camp claim that the short-term costs of Brexit are worth it for the longer -term gains that realignment of trade and production would offer the UK economy (for example, see Newman, 2018).

 A critical examination of the words of lead Brexiteers suggests that the majority (the so-called ‘Rexiters’), rather than repudiating neoliberalism per se, have sought to impose a more vociferous variety of it than that which EU membership to date has prevented in the UK.
-The distinct EU emphasis on ‘social partnership’ between capital and labour, and the promulgation of laws upholding consumer, worker and environmental rights are anathema for such individuals (Riley-Smith, 2015; Clark, 2016).
+The distinct EU emphasis on ‘social partnership’ between capital and labour, and the promulgation of laws upholding consumer, worker and environmental rights, are anathema for such individuals (Riley-Smith, 2015; Clark, 2016).
 For ‘Rexiters’, the UK should embrace a more market-oriented regulatory framework, purportedly typified by the US model (the attractions of which are reinforced by claimed cultural similarities based on common membership of some incipient ‘Anglosphere’).

 Put in such terms then, Brexit, rather than being a push for ‘sovereignty’ per se – at least in terms of its leading protagonists – really is about reasserting the principles of market fundamentalism, or ‘completing the Thatcherite revolution’ (Hutton, 2017).
 Andrea Leadsom, one-time Conservative Party leadership aspirant (and currently Business Secretary in Boris Johnson’s Cabinet) voiced these sentiments in no uncertain terms in 2012 when she stated that: